Order of the Republic (Moldova)

 The Order of the Republic (Ordinul Republicii) is Moldova's highest order.
 It is awarded by the President of Moldova for exceptional merits in all fields which benefit Moldova and humanity as a whole.
 The order was established in July 1992 and its collar and badge are made from silver.

 A recipient cannot receive the award twice.
-The next (lower) award is the Order of Ștefan cel Mare.
+The next (lower) award is the Order of Stephen the Great.